chaitmudunuri/rust-guess-example/README.md

 **Source**: [Programming a Guessing Game](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html)

 **Version 2 - v2**
-Version 1 just shows guidelines aorund guess (Too big or small).
+My issue with Version 1 is that just shows guidelines aorund guess (Too big or small).
-Version 2 will improvise by showing number of tries and guessing range to make it easy for user.
+In this version we will improvise by showing number of tries and guessing range to make it easy for user.

 Added variables `num_tries` and `guessing_range`